pavangk7/gcc-2.0-user-documentation/policy-as-code/pac-rules.md

 <kbd><img src="policy-as-code/images/configure-tags.png" alt="drawing" width="100%"/></kbd>

-### GT1.2 Ensure GuardDuty Alert Rule Check is enabled
+### GT1.2 Ensure GuardDuty alert rule check is enabled

-To ensure agency account is compliant with GT1.2, create an EventBridge Rule that checks if GuardDuty alert rule check is enabled in the agency account.
+To ensure agency account is compliant with GT1.2, create an EventBridge rule that checks if GuardDuty alert rule check is enabled in the agency account.

 1. In **EventBridge**, select **Create rule**.